putridparrot/PutridParrot.RecordAndPlayback/README.md

     () => http.GetResponse("http://mydataserver/getdata", HttpMethod.Get),
         RecorderMode.Playback);
 ```
+The RecorderMode can also be switched ByPass mode which essentially just invokes the expression and does not record or
+offer playback, so essentially is just the method call.

+_Note: If you're intending to always call your code with ByPass, ofcourse it's suggested that you call the code directly.
+ByPass is available if you're using some "switch" in your application to turn on/off Record etc._

 **This is very much in an "alpha" state and works in very specific scenarios, but I'll update
 as and when/if needed.**